papajessie/swcpy/docs/ChampionRebelDroideka.md

   * Streams: no
   * Strict cool down: Yes
   * _Not found: S1 time, S2 time_
-I could not show the following roles, because I was not programmed to : abilityprojectilebasic, abilityunknown, abilityprojectileunknown, abilityprojectilemult, abilityprojectilemisc
+I could not show the following roles, because I was not programmed to : abilityprojectilebasic, abilityprojectileunknown, abilityunknown, abilityprojectilemisc, abilityprojectilemult